ada-url/ada/README.md

 ## Amalgamation

 You may amalgamate all source files into only two files (`ada.h` and `ada.cpp`) by typing executing the Python 3 script `singleheader/amalgamate.py`.
 By default, the files are created in the `singleheader` directory.

+## Use ada as a CMake dependency

+See the file `tests/installation/CMakeLists.txt` for an example of how you might use ada from your own CMake project, after having installed ada on your system.